Creating a Career Development Plan: Tips and Strategies

 - Specific self-development tasks

-- Training courses or programs that are required to take part in
+- Required training courses or programs to complete

-- Books and publications relevant to your industry and provide greater knowledge
+- Publishing and books that are relevant to your business that provide greater knowledge

 Implement Your Plan